CodeDevD/UnityHandTracking/README.md

 In this project I developed an android app, that allows you to interact with a DNA and an information panel through your own hands.
 For the Hand tracking you need 2 special Markers.
 You find the instructions for the Markers in the /HandInteractionOnDNA/Setup.pdf file.
 To use this project, you need to add the OpenCV package for Unity.
 I used OpenCV for Unity 2.3.2.

+The app to this project is also available in the Google Play Store under following Link: https://play.google.com/store/apps/details?id=com.MRGaming.DNAViewer.

 A full documentation(!in german) can be requested under following email address: daniel.kosin04@gmail.com.
 <br />
 <br />